tim-brand/camera-pose-light-control/README.md

-# Camera Post Light Control
+# Camera Pose Light Control

 This projects is a demo of how you can control lights by waving with your hand before a camera.